kaeaton/phycus/client/python/README.md

 ```
 wget http://central.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/swagger-codegen-cli-2.3.1.jar -O swagger-codegen-cli.jar
 ```
-(The homebrew version is insufficient for this.)
+(The homebrew version of Swagger-codegen is insufficient for this.)

 Use `make` to generate and install the sample HFCus client package and scripts locally.
 `hfcus-import` and `hfcus-extract` scripts are installed in